gantsign/development-environment/docs/_docs/getting-started.md

 Going on, assuming VBoxService is correct...
 ```

-First, change your password ([see below](#change-your-password)).
-You'll get SSH
-errors when trying to non-interactively execute commands over SSH until the
-password is reset (the default password `vagrant` is marked as expired as part
-of provisioning so you have to change it).

-Next, manually reinstall the guest additions by running the following in the
+Manually reinstall the guest additions by running the following in the
 project root:

 ```bash